Creating a Website that Does Almost Nothing.

 When you come to those pages “organically” there isn’t anyone explaining my beginning programming status.
 There’s no commentary saying, “These were created without an WYSIWFG HTML editors.”
 “Look ladies and gentlemen, she’s an economics major performing low level (HTML) programming!
 Let’s hear it for her!”

-Thank goodness the websites I later created for pay were better than those!
+Thank goodness the websites I later created for pay were better than those I created in my humble beginnings!

 If you’ve read more than 2 blog posts on this blog, you’ll know that I’m all about “integrity”, “authenticity” and most of all “trust“.
 I believe that trust is the foundation of any successful business.
 I am CONVINCED that “branding” and “TQM” are attempts at QUANTIFYING the trust a company has established with its customers.

-The Exclusive Concepts website featrures a blog post headline: Bad Advice in the Wall Street Journal: Creating a Website for Almost Nothing.
+The Exclusive Concepts website features a blog post headline: Bad Advice in the Wall Street Journal: Creating a Website for Almost Nothing.
 Scott writes:

 Instead, the title should have been, “Creating a Website that Does Almost Nothing.”